 Dry Patches: Though many dry patches are just a simple case of dry skin, they can also signal something more severe.
 A common symptom of Psoriasis, dry patches can pop up anywhere on the body and be red, silver, white, or pink.
 Dry, scaly patches that are an odd texture or color could also be a sign of skin cancer and if you notice these symptoms, have yourself checked immediately.

 At Colorado Skin Care, our dermatologist in Denver will help you diagnose and treat any skin concern you may be having.
-Schedule an appointment with us today by calling (303) 740-4883.
+Please schedule an appointment with us today by calling (303) 740-4883.

 Due to our plentiful sunshine and high altitude, the state of Colorado has one of the highest rates of skin cancer in the country.
 At Colorado Skin Care, our dermatologist in Denver understands how important quality skin care really is in the Centennial State.
 For over 15 years our doctors have been providing exceptional skin care procedures to enhance our clients’ skin from the inside out.

-We’ll also provide more insight on our procedures and treatments so you know exactly what to expect when you visit Colorado Skin Care.
+We will also provide more insight into our procedures and treatments, so you know exactly what to expect when you visit Colorado Skin Care.
 Located in Englewood, CO, our dermatology office is open on Saturdays so you can receive exceptional skin care without altering your weekday schedule.
 Our medical procedures include skin cancer screenings, acne care, and eczema treatments while our cosmetic skin care procedures include Botox, chemical peels, and CoolSculpting.